 - 999 Shan Noodle Shop (192, 28th Street): Cheap and cheerful, this tiny noodle shop is part of a chain offering traditional dishes from the Shan state.

-Sports fans (particular football fans) will at this point have seen the local population play what we call back in England “keep-uppy,” where a group of you, as a team effort, keep the ball up in the air for as long as possible using your feet, kneed, chest and head.
+Sports fans (particularly football fans) will at this point have seen the local population play what we call back in England “keep-uppy,” where a group of you, as a team effort, keep the ball up in the air for as long as possible using your feet, kneed, chest and head.

-This is the national sport of Myanmar, called “Chinlone” and you will see it being played (usually by young gentlemen) all over during your Myanmar itinerary.
+This is the national sport of Myanmar, called “Chinlone” and you will see it being played (usually by young gentlemen) all over your Myanmar itinerary.
 If you stand around watching for long enough and you’re confident enough to hold down a conversation once approached, there is a big chance that the locals will invite you to play with them.

 This happened to me within the first few hours of arriving and it was a common theme for me as I travelled throughout Myanmar.
 Truly unforgettable.